-The team from Warsaw University’s Centre of Mediterranean Archaeology, in cooperation with Tunisian National Heritage Institute finished their work a month ago and are now publishing their findings.
+The team from the Polish Centre of Mediterranean Archaeology of the University of Warsaw, in cooperation with Tunisian National Heritage Institute, finished their work a month ago and are now publishing their findings.

 Mustis, or Musti, was an ancient metropolis with rural suburbs covering the area of over 34 ha.

 It was established by Numidian tribes, which formed an ancient kingdom conquered by the Roman Empire in the 2nd century BC.

 A Roman colony was founded there, probably for the army veterans commanded by the famous general Gaius Marius.

 The Numidian settlement bloomed into a Roman metropolis with numerous public structures such as temples dedicated to Pluto, Apollo and Ceres, Triumph Arcs, thermae, villas built for the most prominent citizens and later on even an early medieval Christian basilica.
 Ruins of the buildings stand tall until today.